jmielc2/Ray-Tracing/README.md

 Currently a work in progress.

 ## Latest Working Version:
-I've gotten basic object intersection working as seen here with the ground.
+I've gotten basic object intersection working as seen here with the ground and sphere.
+Shading is next on the TODO list.

 ![alt text](https://github.com/jmielc2/Ray-Tracing/blob/master/docs/rendered-scene.png?raw=true)